I used to get pad Thai for work lunches sometimes.

 - You could use edamame or tempeh if you’re not into tofu.
-Please read the package for cooking instructions if using edamame!
-And you don’t need to marinate it (but you can if you want!)
+Please make sure that you read the package for cooking instructions if using edamame!
+You don’t need to marinate it, but you can if you want!

 - Want to make the chicken version?
 Check it out here.

 - This dish would work with any pasta of your choice, but rice noodles give it more of a Thai flavor and texture.

 - I wouldn’t use rice or quinoa in this meal, but you technically could!